Betty Sabo: Painting and sculpture

 Her paintings are based on sketches, notes, and photographs taken on location, which are brought back to her studio where she finishes her compositions.
 As well as New Mexico scenes, Sabo took a keen interest in Arizona and Colorado landscapes.

-Awards

-Sabo won first place at the 1968 New Mexico State Fair for a piece entitled "Isleta" which depicted the St. Augustine Church at the pueblo.
 In 1988, during a visit by Ronald Reagan to Albuquerque, Governor Garrey Carruthers presented the President with a Nambé platter and an oil painting by Betty Sabo.

 She was awarded the Award of Distinction by the Albuquerque Museum Foundation in 1991.
 The award was designated for "an individual who has successfully served the Foundation in an outstanding leadership capacity."
 It was noted during the award presentation, that Sabo was one of the Foundation's strongest advocates in the community, spending much of her enormous energy explaining, defending and promoting the arts.

 In 2012, Governor Susana Martinez proclaimed February 10, 2012 as Betty Sabo Day, in recognition for Sabo's artistic career and community work.